skirtapaieo/development-101/06-x/01-tools/tools-readme.md

 - Cross-plattform development
 - Create increasingly good habits (learn new tool if needed)

+Using:

 - Editors

-  [x] VS code - try to optimize use of it
+  - VS code - try to optimize use of it
+  - Add extensions - Harpoon, etc
   - Start experimenting with NeoVim (and quickstart)
-  -

 - Terminal

   - learn Powershell
   - Relearn Bash

 - Git
   - Use it in VS code
   - Use Github desktop